Changelog

 Driio is now available on iPhone and iPad.
 Your connections appear in the Files app just like on Mac.

-• Browse and manage files on SMB, SSH/SFTP, WebDAV, FTP, S3, and Dropbox — all from the iOS Files app
+• Browse and manage files on SMB, SSH/SFTP, WebDAV, FTP, S3, and Dropbox from the iOS Files app

-• Per-device connection control — disable connections that only work on your local network so they don't appear on your phone
+• Per-device connection control.
+Disable connections that only work on your local network so they don't clutter your phone.

-• Internal network detection — connections to private IPs are labeled "Local Network" so you know which ones won't work away from home
+• Internal network detection.
+Connections to private IPs get labeled "Local Network" so you know which ones won't work away from home.

-• Error history — see the last 10 errors per connection to diagnose issues without digging through logs
+• Error history.
+The last 10 errors per connection are kept around so you can diagnose without digging through logs.

 New: iCloud Sync